-- SIP trunking. - T.38 Fax. - Passing of DTMF events and their recognition by navigating automated menus. - PBX features such as hold, resume, conference and transfer. - Call redirection with Diversion Header.
-In cases where the alternate destination is an N11, NPA-555-1212, or 8xx number, the AT&T IP Flexible Reach service requires the use of Diversion Header (see Section 2.2.3).
+- SIP trunking. - T.38 Fax. - Passing of DTMF events and their recognition by navigating automated menus. - PBX and AT&T IP Toll Free service features such as hold, resume, conference and transfer.
+Legacy Transfer Connect and Alternate Destination Routing features were also tested.